gbnegrini/twitter-stream-python-sql/README.md

  ## How to use
  ### Streaming and storing
 Use your favorite text editor to open and edit the ```keys_and_configs.py``` file.
 You need to write your own Twitter API credentials and MySQL access parameters in this file.
-There you also need to write your search parameters like search terms and language.
+There you will also need to write your search parameters like search terms and language.
-Once you edited this file you must run it to generate the files that ```stream_tweets.py``` will need.
+Once you have edited this file you must run it to generate the files that ```stream_tweets.py``` will need.
 ```bash
 $ python keys_and_configs.py
 ```